-From a legal perspective, mitigate is a fancy way of saying “minimize”.
-It is generally used when referring to the obligation of an individual (normally a claimant) to minimise any ongoing loss or suffering they are experiencing.
+From a legal perspective, mitigate is a fancy way of saying “minimise”.
+It refers to the obligation of an individual (normally a claimant) to minimise ongoing loss or suffering they are experiencing.